- The Medical-Dental-Legal Update

 Discounted lodging is not available for this classroom.

-From the intersection of Park Avenue and Lake Tahoe Blvd proceed west on Lake Tahoe Blvd 3.9 miles to 2311 Lake Tahoe Blvd.
+From the intersection of Park Avenue and Lake Tahoe Blvd proceed west on Lake Tahoe Blvd 3.9 miles to 2311 Lake Tahoe Blvd, which is the first driveway past the O’Reilly’s Auto Parts Supply shopping center.
 If you are starting from east of Park Avenue we suggest you consult Waze or another mapping application to determine the best route to Lake Tahoe Blvd as Highway 50, while likely constituting the shortest distance, may take more time than an alternative, slightly less direct route.

 Malpractice defense specialist, Robert P. Siemion, Esq., draws on a career spanning 45 years and 10,000 cases to layout the elements and stages of a medical malpractice suit, and then reviews common mistakes made by physicians as both practitioners and defendants and ways to avoid them.
 Areas covered include the prima facie case, deposition do’s and don’ts, record production; medical record keeping, prescription documentation, testing follow-up; the physician-patient relationship and much more.